owasp-dep-scan/dep-scan/README.md

                         BOM generation engine to use.
 Defaults to automatic selection based on project type and lifecycle.
   --vulnerability-analyzer {auto,VDRAnalyzer,LifecycleAnalyzer}
                         Vulnerability analyzer to use.
 Defaults to automatic selection based on bom_dir argument.
-  --reachability-analyzer {off,auto,FrameworkForwardReachability,NaiveSymbolMatcher,SemanticReachability,EndpointReachability}
+  --reachability-analyzer {off,FrameworkReachability,SemanticReachability}
                         Reachability analyzer to use.
-Default off.
+Default FrameworkReachability.
   --no-suggest          Disable suggest mode --risk-audit          Perform package risk audit (slow operation).
 Npm only.
   --cdxgen-args CDXGEN_ARGS
                         Additional arguments to pass to cdxgen --private-ns PRIVATE_NS
                         Private namespace to use while performing oss risk audit.
 Private packages should not be available in public registries by default.
 Comma separated values accepted.
   -t, --type PROJECT_TYPE [PROJECT_TYPE ...]
                         Override project types if auto-detection is incorrect.
 Multiple values supported.
   --bom BOM             Examine using the given Software Bill-of-Materials (SBOM) file in CycloneDX format.
 Use cdxgen command to produce one.